Local Government Elections (Referendum) Bill [HL]

 Overview

-This bill mandates the Secretary of State to introduce a new bill within a year, creating a process for holding referendums on changing local government election voting systems in England to proportional representation.
-Referendums would only be triggered if a petition signed by at least 10% of electors in a local area, plus a resolution from the local council, requests one.
+This bill mandates the introduction of a new bill within 12 months, which will establish a process for holding referendums on changing local government election voting systems in England to proportional representation.
+These referendums would only occur if at least 10% of electors in an area petition for it, and the local government body also approves.

 Description

-Referendums, if held, will take place concurrently with local government elections.
+Referendums, if held, will coincide with the next scheduled local government elections in the area concerned.

 Government Spending